Whenever you see bump it up walls or learning walls in classrooms, you probably ask yourself – should student goals be on display?

-I also love showing my students my de-identified mark book that shows how they have grown as a class across the term or semester – I use my trusty orange and green colours to show this and it is always so amazing to see how the class has achieved success criteria AND their reaction to seeing my mark book.
+I also love showing my students my de-identified mark book that shows how they have grown as a class across the term or semester – I use my trusty orange and green colors to show this, and it is always so amazing to see how the class has achieved success criteria AND their reaction to seeing my mark book.

 Protecting your students, protecting yourself

 We know that displaying student marks for everyone to see is the wrong thing to do, but increasingly school districts are seeing increased ethical and legal issues when student data of any kind, including learning goals, are displayed publicly.
 From student confidence in the classroom to gossipy parents, there are a range of dangers inherent in displaying this information for schools and us as teachers.
 I’d love to hear your thoughts or even your personal experience with student privacy in your classroom, and let me know – how are you displaying your student learning goals?

 My freebie, Student Goals Venn Diagram, comes with a box for students to draw an identifying picture, instead of writing their name.